-We recently featured one of our favorite finds of the summer so far: a houseboat in Rockaway Beach, New York, that belongs to eight young creatives who pooled their resources and pulled off a low-key urban weekend escape.
+Our favorite urban answer to summer is a houseboat in Rockaway Beach, New York, that belongs to eight young creatives who pooled their resources and pulled off a weekend escape that’s reachable by subway.
 Two of the houseboaters, Sophia Cosmadopoulos and Honora Dunham, were put in charge of furnishing the living space.
-By haunting Craig's List and thrift stores, they created a next-to-no-cost hangout that’s all about summer ease.
-Here’s how to get the look:
+By haunting Craigslist and thrift stores, they created a next-to-no-cost hangout that’s all about summer ease.
+Here’s how to get the look.

 Above: Life on board revolves around the living room and kitchen.
-Almost everything in it was given to the group–often by house guests—or sourced inexpensively.
-But the space works so well because Sophia and Honora came up with a plan: “We wanted to keep things coherent, so we went for orange, white, wood, and glass,” says Sophia.
+Almost everything in it was given to the group–often by houseguests–or sourced inexpensively.
+But the space works so well because Sophia and Honora came up with a plan: “We wanted to keep things coherent, so we went with a palette of white and orange, wood and glass,” says Sophia.
 Photograph by Douglas Lyle Thompson for Remodelista.

-Above: Alseda, a banana fiber stool from Ikea, can be stacked to create a side table like the one on the boat; $29.99.
+Above: Alseda, a banana fiber stool from Ikea, can be stacked to create an ottoman/side table like the one on the boat; $29.99.

-Above: Honora found the houseboat’s vintage stools on Craig's List—and trekked to New Jersey to retrieve them.
-For a similar wrought-iron design, consider the 25-inch-high Monticello Counter Stool from Timeless Wrought Iron; $241.
+Above: Honora found the houseboat’s vintage stools on Craigslist, and trekked to New Jersey to retrieve them.
+For a similar wrought-iron design, consider the 25-inch-tall Monticello Counter Stool from Timeless Wrought Iron; $265.

 Above: The kitchen is accessorized with orange Pyrex mixing bowls that Sophia and Honora have been gathering one by one from thrift stores.
-This Vintage Pyrex Flameglow Mixing Bowl Set is $144.40 from Etsy seller Atomic House Market.
 Burnt orange and other classic shades of Pyrex are widely available on Etsy and eBay.

-Above: This Whale Cutting Board by Sir/Madam makes a good wall decoration; $96 from Lawson-Fenning.
+Above: This Whale Cutting Board by Sir/Madam makes a good wall decoration; $124 from Burke Decor.
 (For a look at the Sir/Madam line, go to Perfected Tableware from the Past and The Wooden Spoon and Other Staples, and see the owners’ antiques-filled apartment in Cool and Collected.)

-Peruse our Steal This Look posts for more summer rooms to recreate, including The Perfect Screened Porch and A Watery Blue Bath.
-On Gardenista, learn how to recreate a Mod LA Patio with Twinkly Lights.
+Peruse our Steal This Look posts for more summer rooms to re-create, including The Perfect Screened Porch and A Watery Blue Bath.
+On Gardenista, learn how to fashion a Mod LA Patio with Twinkly Lights.